lucaono13/Board-Game-Info-Grabber/README.md

  Based off Kivy created application.
 Will be using functions from that app as well as adding more features.

-** Features **
+**Features**
 * Search Board Game Geek for games matching search
 * Sort by name, year, ID, or type2
 * Add to running list (list show on the right)
 * Remove from running list

-** Features to come **
-* Ability to get basic data for a game using Board Game Geek's XML API 2 (e.g. name, year, min & max players/playtime, age, complexity, etc)
+* Ability to get basic data for a game using Board Game Geek's XML API 2 (e.g. name, year, min & max players/playtime, age, complexity, etc.)
 * Get more complex data (list in a list) of a game using same API (e.g. Designers, Artists, Categories, Mechanics, etc.)
-* Import existing .csv file and add/remove games
 * Preview .csv file before export
 * Export completed .csv file

+**Features to come**
 * Add owners to board games if wanted
+* Import existing .csv file and add/remove games